apache/activemq-artemis/docs/user-manual/en/perf-tuning.md

     > Some popular libraries such as the Spring JMS Template are known
     > to use these anti-patterns.
 If you're using Spring JMS Template
     > and you're getting poor performance you know why.
 Don't blame
-    > ActiveMQ!
+    > Apache ActiveMQ!
 The Spring JMS Template can only safely be used in an
     > app server which caches JMS sessions (e.g. using JCA), and only
     > then for sending messages.
 It cannot be safely be used for
     > synchronously consuming messages, even in an app server.